nebs/NPCricket/README.md

 Cricket uses "handlers" to process feedback.
 Any class can become a handler by conforming to the `NPCricketHandler` protocol.
 An example of a custom handler could be something that sends feedback directly to your server.

-For your convenience I've included a handler for using the built-in email composer (`NPEmailComposerHandler`)
+For your convenience I've included a handler for using the built-in email composer (`NPNativeEmailHandler`)

 ## Creating Handlers